opeltre/topos/README.md

 study of message-passing algorithms.

-There exists natural boundary operators on statistical systems, generalising gradient and [divergence], that allow to define statistical diffusion equations improving belief propagation (BP) algorithms.
+There exists natural boundary operators on statistical systems, generalising gradient and [divergence], leading to diffusion equations that improve belief propagation (BP) algorithms.

 BP algorithms were originally introduced to efficiently estimate the marginals of a high dimensional probability distribution